 Peat moss is dead fibrous material that forms when mosses and other living material decompose in peat bogs.
 The difference between peat moss and the compost gardeners make in their backyard is that peat moss is composed mostly of moss and the decomposition happens in the absence of air, which slows the decomposition.
 It takes several millennia for peat moss to form, and peat bogs gain less than a millimeter in depth every year.
 Since the process is so slow, peat moss isn’t considered a renewable resource.

-Most of the peat moss used in the U.S. comes from remote bogs in Canada.
+Most of the peat moss used in the United States comes from remote bogs in Canada.
 There is considerable controversy surrounding the mining of peat moss.
 Even though the mining is regulated and only 0.02 percent of the reserves are available for harvest, groups such as the International Peat Society point out that the mining process releases massive amounts of carbon into the atmosphere, and the bogs continue to exhale carbon long after the mining concludes.